 Added by Angela Alexander on November 12, 2014 at 4:55pm —

 My goal in writing, "The Adventures of Cotton Sinclair Pegasus Island" is to inform parents that teaching our children good values and character are essential in today's world.
-Good values are a life skill that must be instilled in children at an early age.
-Our children have lost sight of… Continue
+Good values are a life skill that must be instilled in… Continue

 I find that my kids like to know what is planned for the day and week.
 Even at a young age, ages 3, 5 and 7 like their mother who likes to know what is happening.
 They do a lot better when they know the plan.

 Have you ever had a child have a meltdown when leaving from visiting grandma’s or a friend’s house,… Continue

 Added by Jessica Briggs on November 6, 2014 at 12:59pm —

 Allergies are caused in children due to the deficiency of IgE anti-bodies which are carried by the messenger-cells and released into the main-blood-stream at regular intervals.
 If these are not released in-time, it causes low blood counts.
 The anti-bodies become too weak against many disease-carrying pathogens like dust, pollen, hair, and bacteria.
 Antibodies are important types of proteins which create an immune system in the human body.
 The role of the immune system is to protect the… Continue

 Added by Julia Gomes on November 4, 2014 at 9:54pm —